 Dyslexia is a type of learning difficulty.
 It has a variety of effects or symptoms, and it typically means that a person finds significant difficulty in reading letters and words, spelling, distinguishing sounds, and organising complex thoughts, especially in writing - or a combination of all these.
 This, needless to say, can make studying at university particularly difficult for some people.
 In fact sometimes it is only when people enter the challenging world of university that their dyslexia comes to light.
 Interestingly, and very importantly, dyslexia often correlates with high intelligence, with many of the world's most celebrated minds being dyslexic.
 For this reason, dyslexia is certainly not an issue of low intelligence, but is instead a highly complex phenomenon.

-Extensive dyslexia support is available at Middlesex University and is offered by the Learner Development Unit (http://unihub.mdx.ac.uk/study/ldu/index.aspx).
+Extensive dyslexia support is available at Middlesex University (http://unihub.mdx.ac.uk/ study/ldu/index.aspx).

 Financial Support

 Disabled Students' Allowances